Skip to content

 };

-Behaviors are trivial to test—no DOM, no framework.
+Behaviors are trivial to test.
 Just import your service:

 import { describe, it, expect } from 'vitest';